 Are you sure you want to delete this post?

-Mother Jones, October 25, 2013: CHARTS: The Hidden Benefits of Food Stamp
+Schmidt Wrote: Mother Jones, October 25, 2013: CHARTS: The Hidden Benefits of Food Stamps

 As the Senate and House start negotiating a budget for 2014, Food Stamps are a favorite target for the Republicans.
 This is not a new story.
 It goes back as far as Reagan's fictitious "welfare queen" that was a factor in turning out the votes for Reagan and against the poor.